mbabynames search ✿

 Juno Amelia

-Juno carries the meaning "noble and strong" while Amelia brings "industrious".
+Juno carries the meaning "queen of heaven" while Amelia brings "industrious".
 Said together, Juno Amelia has both weight and warmth.
 Juno is 2 syllables.
 Amelia at 3 adds length and rhythm.

 Juno Delilah